remix-run/remix/.changeset/pink-ducks-impress.md

 "@remix-run/dev": patch
 ---

-server build should not be removed in `remix watch` and `remix dev`
+Server build should not be removed in `remix watch` and `remix dev`